The Art of Building Innovation Teams in Your Business

 The key is to find a balance between innovation and productivity.
 You can rotate team members so the loss of productivity has less of an impact.
 The most important thing is to give this time to the most motivated employees who you can trust to make good use of it.

-Create an Innovation-Friendly Environment
+Create an Innovation-friendly Environment

 When you put people in a new space, it changes how they think.
 Ideally, an innovation team should have a dedicated work environment.
 The same old conference rooms and workstations used for everyday work will only accommodate the same old, everyday ways of thinking.